kaiwangchen/Anemometer/README.md

 ### Dependencies ###

 This application requires an Apache webserver with PHP 5.3+ and a MySQL database that contains the data aggregated from MySQL slow query logs.

+The original box version depends on external sources google-code-prettify and jquery-ui, which is unfriendly to users with poor internet connection.
+This fork eliminates such dependencies by incorporating them.